First nasal spray epinephrine drug for emergency allergic reactions gets FDA approval - KESQ

 (CNN) — The US Food and Drug Administration approved the first nasal spray epinephrine drug for severe allergic reactions known as anaphylaxis, providing a needle-free alternative to EpiPens and similar medicines.

-The drug, called Neffy, is cleared for adults and children who weigh more than 66 pounds, the agency said Friday in a news release.
-It’s administered as a single dose sprayed into one nostril.
+The drug, called Neffy, is cleared for adults and children who weigh more than 66 pounds, the agency said Friday.
+It’s given as a single dose sprayed into one nostril.
 A second dose may be given if needed, similar to injectable epinephrine, the agency said.

 Neffy uses the same spray device as Narcan, the naloxone nasal spray for opioid overdose, according to a spokesperson for its maker, ARS Pharmaceuticals.

-“Anaphylaxis is life-threatening and some people, particularly children, may delay or avoid treatment due to fear of injections,” said Dr. Kelly Stone, associate director of the Division of Pulmonology, Allergy and Critical Care in the FDA’s Center for Drug Evaluation and Research.
+“Anaphylaxis is life-threatening and some people, particularly children, may delay or avoid treatment due to fear of injections,” said Dr. Kelly Stone, associate director of the Division of Pulmonology, Allergy and Critical Care in the FDA’s Center for Drug Evaluation and Research, said in a news release.
 “The availability of epinephrine nasal spray may reduce barriers to rapid treatment of anaphylaxis.”

 The approval was based on studies in 175 healthy adults measuring concentrations of epinephrine in the blood, which showed comparable levels for Neffy and injected epinephrine, as well as similar increases in blood pressure and heart rate.
 A study in children weighing more than 66 pounds found comparable epinephrine levels to those in adults.

-The drug had been expected to be approved last year, but was delayed as the FDA sought more information about repeat dosing.
-The FDA said Friday that patients may need to seek emergency medical assistance for close monitoring after experiencing anaphylaxis, and in case further treatment is needed.
-It’s also recommended patients who get injectable epinephrine seek immediate emergency care.
+The drug had been expected to be approved last year, but that was delayed as the FDA sought more information about repeat dosing.
+The agency said Friday that patients may need to seek emergency medical assistance for close monitoring after experiencing anaphylaxis, and in case further treatment is needed.
+It’s also recommended that patients who get injectable epinephrine seek immediate emergency care.

-The agency said the most common side effects of Neffy include throat irritation, tingling nose, headache, nasal discomfort and feeling jittery, among others.
+The most common side effects of Neffy include throat irritation, tingling nose, headache, nasal discomfort and feeling jittery, the FDA says.

 Anaphylaxis is most often caused by reactions to medication, foods or insect stings, according to the American Academy of Allergy, Asthma and Immunology.
 Symptoms, which typically start within five to 30 minutes of contact with an allergen, include hives, swelling of the throat and other areas, wheezing and passing out.